hendRMS/ec2-cloudformation/README.md

 # CloudFormation Template for creating EC2 instance

-CloudFormation template for creating EC2 instance hosting html page located in s3 bucket___ It is using Cloudfromation Helper Scripts to configure and install WebServer
+CloudFormation template for creating EC2 instance hosting html page located in s3 bucket <br /> It is using Cloudfromation Helper Scripts to configure and install WebServer

 ## Prequests